Childrens Dentist 89117

 Pediatric Dentistry - Treating Children Of All Ages, Starting At 6 Months Old

-Good dental hygiene isn't important just for your adult teeth.
-Even though baby teeth will eventually fall out, it is important to teach good dental hygiene habits to children so that it comes naturally to them as they get older.
-Regular dental exams are an important part of maintaining oral health as an adult and as a child.
+Children’s dentistry is just as important as adults seeing a dentist regularly.
+Teeth demand care and skill, and your kids deserve to see a dentist for them to maintain their bright smiles.
+Good dental hygiene isn't important just for adult.
+Even though baby teeth will eventually fall out, it is important to teach good dental hygiene habits to children so that it becomes a habit with them as they get older.
+Regular dental exams are an important part of maintaining oral health for both adults and children.
+We are a team of experienced pediatric dentists in Las Vegas, NV, and will help keep your child’s teeth in perfect condition.

 The American Academy of Pediatric Dentistry and the American Dental Association recommend that children have their first dental exam after their first tooth comes in and no later than his or her first birthday.